 Not much clinical research exists on the relation between development of cognitive skills and social referencing.
 It is also not clear how social referencing differs for every individual.
 But researchers have pointed out many ways by which social referencing aids a child’s development.

 - Babies use social referencing to make decisions about what actions they need to take.
-It then becomes their first foray into crucial decision-making skills to use later in life.
+It then becomes their first foray into crucial socialization and decision-making skills to use later in life.

 - Infants also begin to understand positive and negative connotations derived from different expressions.
 It may not be clear from their behavior at that age.
 But learning the concepts begins with social referencing among other things such as their home environment.

 Parents and caregivers can use social referencing for babies and toddlers as a teaching tool.
 You can do so by being more mindful about how you react to people or situations and how you keep the ambiguity out of your body language and voice to a minimum.